dariusuknuis/EQ-ASCII-to-Blender/README.md

 5) In Blender press N to bring up the Sidebar and find the WCE Importer/Exporter tab.
 Press "Import WCE File".
 6) Find and select the _root.wce file in the main filename.quail folder that you created with quail.exe.
 7) A dialog box will appear that had the names of the files or folders that can be loaded.
 Each one is basically a model.
 Some, like WORLD.WCE, just have some data.
 Check the models you want to load and hit OK.
+To import a "Zone" you should check WORLD, REGION, and ZONE, all at once.

 World Tools